grinventions/secp256k1-zkp-mw/README.md

 and you're good to go!

 If you're installing this module on Windows you'll need to temporarily change your `TEMP` environmental variable to something with a short path, like `C:\temp`, and create that folder before running the above command.
-This is required to workaround a limitation with the Visual Studio C/C++ compiler and files with long path names.
+This is required to workaround a limitation with the Visual Studio C/C++ compiler not being able to use files with long path names.
 You can revert the change to your `TEMP` environmental variable after the module is installed.

 ## Development